acend/kubernetes-basics-training/content/en/docs/09/_index.md

 oc rollout restart deployment example-web-python --namespace <namespace>
 ```
 {{< /onlyWhen >}}

-Our application automatically creates the database schema at startup time.

 {{% /alert %}}
 Using the command `{{% param cliToolName %}} get persistentvolumeclaim` or `{{% param cliToolName %}} get pvc`, we can display the freshly created PersistentVolumeClaim: